winapps-org/winapps/docs/KVM.md

 ![](kvm/25.png)

 Once you finish the driver install, you will need to make some registry changes to enable RDP Applications to run on the system.
-Start by downloading the [RDPApps.reg](/install/RDPApps.reg), right clicking on the `Raw` button, and clicking on `Save target as`.
+Start by downloading the [RDPApps.reg](/install/RDPApps.reg) file, right clicking on the `Raw` button, and clicking on `Save target as`.

 ![](kvm/26.png)